describo/crate-builder-component/README.md

     the component can't.
 -   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that the data are turned off.
 The crate is set into a mode where it is readonly.
+-   `webComponent`: true | false: `(default: true)` : Setting this to true alters the behaviour of some components when the crate builder is used as a web component.

 ## Events